Thalia Hispanic Theatre is Queens’ Original Home for Latino Culture

 Our BILINGUAL productions are dedicated to bringing to life onstage a canon of literature by the finest Spanish and Latin American authors for American audiences who otherwise would never know them.
 We commission the highest-quality English-language translations to attract students and educators as well as the general public.

 We were the first Spanish theatre in New York to incorporate Folklore, which has included Mexican and Colombian song & dance, Tango, and Flamenco, into its seasons.
-The Folklore Shows, originally produced only on Fridays, have fostered the development (since 2001) of our new original World Premiere dance musicals incorporating music, dance, text and visual arts to create what Mr. Gil calls a “total theatre experience”.
+The Folklore Shows, originally produced only on Fridays, have fostered the development (since 2001) of our original World Premiere dance musicals incorporating music, dance, text and visual arts to create what Mr. Gil calls a “total theatre experience”.

 We hosted the United States debut of acclaimed young flamenco composer/guitarist Daniel Casares, whose 2004 concert on our stage earned him the ACE Award for Revelation of the Year, and led to a recording contract with Universal.
 He later collaborated with Maestro Jaurena on our 2006 World Premiere musical “Tango & Flamenco Fusion”.
 We also hosted the debut in 2009 of the all-female Mariachi Flor de Toloache, nominated twice for the Latin Grammy, and winning the prestigious award in 2017.